 Integrative Medicine Service

-Our Nutrition Service offers nutritional counseling with one of our certified dietitians.
-Your dietitian will review your current eating habits and give advice on what to eat during and after treatment.
+Our Nutrition Service offers nutritional counseling with one of our clinical dietitian-nutritionists.
+Your clinical dietitian-nutritionist will talk with you about your eating habits.
+They can also give advice on what to eat during and after treatment.
+To make an appointment, ask a member of your care team for a referral or call the number above.

 Tobacco Treatment Program